alokkmukherji/BikeSharingCaseStudy/README.md

-# Bike Sharing Case Study
+# Bike Sharing Business Case Study

 US bike-sharing provider BoomBikes has observed dip in revenue due to Covid-19.
 So, the company wants to understand the demand for shared bikes among the people after ongoing quarantine situation ends across the nation due to Covid-19 so that they can regain the market.
 So, they contacted a consulting company to understand the factors on which the demand for these shared bikes depends.
 Specifically the company wants to know which variables are significant in predicting the demand for shared bikes and how well those variables describe the bike demands so that they apply the same knowledge in their business strategy: